This cake combines the very best of the big and glorious world of desserts: it’s fruity, fudge-y & chocolaty. What more can you ask for in a cake?

 - Make 2 flax seed eggs by mixing the flax seeds and the water in a cup, stir it well and set aside.

 - Put flour, sugar, coco powder, baking powder, baking soda and a generous pinch of salt in a mixing bowl and stir to combine.

 - Melt the margarine and add it to the mixture.
 Add the soy milk and mix everything until well combined.
-Now add the warm water and mix again.
+Now add the warm water and the flax seed egg and mix again.
 The batter will be rather liquid, that's just how it's meant to be. 😉

 - Pour the batter in a greased cake pan and pop it in the oven.
 Bake for 35 to 45 minutes or until a toothpick comes out clean.